 One of the oldest and first of insurance companies to roll out of the 1890’s.
 Under the name of ‘Assurant Health’ til recent was familiarized through either Time insurance or John Alden and has billions in revenues and over 10,000 employees.
 Assurant Critical illness insurance is encompassing of cancer as well as the other major diseases but should be purchased as a standalone if available as with any critical illness or cancer insurance policy (separate from major medial and not as a rider).

 In addition, you should note that while the companies above are listed for coverage, there are typically two types of coverage: critical illness insurance and cancer insurance.
 One is self-explanatory and usually less expensive since the difference between the two policies is that the former covers much more than cancer alone.
-Critical illness should be a first choice however since you can lock in your premiums as long as you keep the policy for most carriers and the younger you are the less expensive it will be.
-It also covers many more condition and diseases that you will be thankful for later.
+Critical illness should be a first choice however, since you can lock in your premiums as long as you keep the policy for most carriers and the younger you are the less expensive it will be.
+In addition, it covers many more condition and diseases that are just as debilitating and you will be thankful for later.
 If you are young enough, cancer insurance may be suiting your needs and the price may fit your budget best.
 You will not notice much difference in the cost since young people are less likely to get strokes and such.
 One entering your thirties it will be more apparent why to get more than just the big C policy.
 Consult with a counselor to discuss your options and to determine which cancer insurance policy and carrier is best for you in your geographic location.

 This list shows the rank of different companies depending on the amount of paid premiums, the assets, as well as the amount of claims that already have been paid.
 This is important to consider because it would give you the confidence to trust that the company is strong enough to last, ensuring that you would receive the benefits to which you are entitled.